DataLab and Spyder: a perfect match#

 You can now use DataLab to visualize the data returned by these functions directly from Spyder:

-• First, you need to start both DataLab and Spyder.
+• First, start both DataLab and Spyder.

-• Remember that DataLab is a stand-alone application that can be used from any environment, so you don’t need to install it in the same environment as Spyder because the connection between these two applications is done through a communication protocol.
+• Remember that DataLab is a stand-alone application that can be used from any environment, so you don’t need to install it in the same environment as Spyder because the connection between these two applications is established through a communication protocol.

 Here is how to do it: